Icinga/docker-icinga2-demo/README.md

 ## Volumes

-These volumes can be mounted in order to test various stuff.
+These volumes can be mounted in order to test and develop various stuff.

     /etc/icinga2
     /etc/icingaweb2

     /var/lib/icinga2
+    /usr/share/icingaweb2

 # Thanks